 - Non-Motorized Silicone, Pyrex, Stainless Steel, or Stone: place in boiling water for about 10 minutes, or you can put it in the dishwasher without soap.

-- Hard Plastic, Elastomer, Thermoplastic Elastomer (TPR), or Jelly Rubber: because these toys are porous, bacteria can still be present after washing, so using a condom when sharing sex toys is advised.
+- Hard Plastic, Elastomer, Thermoplastic Elastomer (TPR), or Jelly Rubber: because these toys are porous, bacteria can still be present after washing, so you may want to use a condom with these toys.
 To wash, use soap and water.